 Give your kitty some style with a fun breakaway collar or a colorful ID tag instead.

+Can you shave a cat?
+Yes, you can shave a cat, but you should only shave a cat in very specific situations.
 There could be times when your cat needs to be shaved, but those are either medically necessary or due to a cat’s discomfort.
-Daily brushing and quality food can prevent some of the other reasons why you may consider the procedure, but leave the clippers and scissors to a trained professional.
+Daily brushing and quality food can prevent some of the other reasons why you may consider the procedure, but always leave the clippers and scissors to a trained professional.

 Read more on cats and grooming on Catster.com: